AEFeinstein/Super-2024-Swadge-FW/docs/MIDI.md

 #### Donut Swadge Drum Kit
 The Bank 1 Drum Kit includes a range of noise-based drum sounds originally featured on the [King Donut Swadge](https://swadge.com/donut/).
+By default, this drum kit is available on MIDI Channel 11.

 | Note     | Note Number | Description       |
 | -------- | ----------- | ----------------- |